 This number is stamped on the face of your electric and water meter.
 If you live in multi-family housing, you can identify your meter by looking for this meter number.

 Previous Read, Current Read

 Some meters have a multiplier.
 Most commercial and industrial accounts will have a multiplier value based on the metering arrangement.
-Most residential accounts where the electric meter is in the basement, and a remote register is located outside, will have a multiplier of 10.

 Applicable rate schedules are furnished each calendar year with your bill or upon request.
 You can also view rate schedules and learn more about electric or water tariffs on the Public Service Commission's website.